This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 Step One: Source Apples for Pressing

 Finding apples to press into cider is usually pretty easy, with a bit of sleuthing around town.
-Look for trees dropping their fruit in someoneโs lawn and ask politely if you can pick some of them.
+Look for trees dropping their fruit in someone’s lawn and ask politely if you can pick some of them.
 Most of the time, they will be happy to have you clean up the whole tree (and in their mind, the mess).

 Alternatively, you can u-pick apples at a local orchard – ask if they allow you to pick up windfall apples from the ground for a reduced price, or for free.
 When picking ground apples, look for ones without rot or obvious bruising.
-We usually give all of our cider apples a rinse in water before pressing.
+We usually give our apples a rinse in water before pressing.

 Step Two: Press the Apples to Extract their Juice